 Technical indicators are used to forecast future price moves; however, no indicator is foolproof, especially in a whipsaw market.
-To minimize false signals, where subsequent price movement differs from what was expected from the indicator, they are often combined with other tests or with other indicators and market data to increase reliability.
-This is referred to as confirmation of the signal and the additional tests are known as filters.
+To minimize false signals, where subsequent price movement differs from what was expected from the indicator, they are often combined with other tests, called filters, or with other indicators and market data to increase reliability, called a confirmation of the signal.

 The most common filters can be classified in the following categories:

 - Time: the signal must be present for a specified amount of time.
 For instance, a 5-day moving average must be above a 20-day moving average for at least 2 trading days.

 - Magnitude: the signal must be in a specified range.
 Example: an oscillator must be more than 70% or less than 30%.